Chihuahuan Desert Research Institute

 We’ve uploaded our Botanical Gardens to the Hortis database.
 Click here for more information.

-CDRI was honored to be selected as one of four gardens worldwide for Hortis’ newly released interview titled “Hortis Community 2025, A Year in Bloom.”
+CDRI was honored to be selected as one of four gardens worldwide for Hortis’ recently released interview titled “Hortis Community 2025, A Year in Bloom.”

 Discover the Coolest Hiking Trails in Texas!